 Procedure for Processing inquiries, applications, admissions and enrolment

-Before applying to join Markfield Institute of Higher Education (MIHE), prospective students must first ascertain whether they meet the academic and professional entry requirements for their chosen course, these are available on MIHE’s website.
-If the candidate has specific questions about a programme of study or subject area, MIHE could be contacted directly by telephone, in writing, or by email at email@example.com.
+Before applying to join Markfield Institute of Higher Education (MIHE), prospective students must first ascertain whether they meet the academic and professional entry requirements for their chosen course.
+These are available on MIHE’s website.
+If the candidate has specific questions about a programme of study or subject area, MIHE can be contacted directly by telephone, in writing, or by email at email@example.com.

 Stage 1 - Application

 To apply, a candidate must complete the MIHE application form either online or by downloading it from the website.
-Completed application forms along with the following documents should be sent to MIHE either by post, fax or e-mail:
+Completed application forms along with the following documents should be sent to MIHE either by post or e-mail:

-2. Proof of English Language proficiency as specified by the UKBA (if applicable)
+2. Proof of English language proficiency as specified by the UKVI (if applicable)

 The Administrative team responsible for the candidate’s chosen programme will assess the academic and/or professional quality and suitability of the application.
 The candidate should take care over his/her application and select supporting materials that best illustrate candidate’s academic and/or professional achievement and future potential.
 The applications are collated and sent to the selection committee.